sds/scss-lint/lib/scss_lint/linter/README.md

 If you don't want to allow all possible shorthands, you can limit them by setting the `allowed_shorthands` array option to a subset of `[1, 2, 3, 4]`.

+If you want to forbid any shorthand properties from being used, set the `allowed_shorthands` option to an empty array `[]`.

 Configuration Option | Description
 ---------------------|---------------------------------------------------------
 `allowed_shorthands` | Array of allowed shorthand lengths (default `[1, 2, 3, 4]`)